 The measurement period is the timeframe that an organization prepares their data systems and collects data, typically a calendar year.

 Your organization’s first measurement period is the calendar year following the year in which it received URAC accreditation.
 You’ll be required to report the measures the next calendar year.
 So, if your organization is accredited in 2018, your first measurement period is 2019, your reporting year is 2020.

 The reporting year is the year following the measurement period, when organizations report the measures values collected during the measurement period.

 URAC provides organizations with access to a portal for submission of measures information.
 Prior to the measure submission period, user credentials and a direct link to the portal will be provided to each organization’s primary contact.

 The measures portal is open from July 1st through September 30th.
 There will be no extensions granted to submit data after the portal closes.

 Reporting instructions and templates are updated annually and available in the fall of each year.
 The reporting instructions and templates can be accessed through AccreditNet under the Resources section.
 You can also request this information from your account manager or by emailing ResearchMeasurement@urac.org.

 Organizations with a Health Plan and/or Health Plan with Health Insurance Marketplace accreditation and Pharmacy Quality Management ® programs are required to have their measurement data validated by an independent third party.
-Pharmacy programs began submitting validated measure data in 2016, and health plan programs will be required to submit validated data to URAC beginning in 2020 with the exception of health plans with marketplace accreditation which must follow the government guidelines for validation and submission.
+Pharmacy programs began submitting validated measure data in 2016; health plans with marketplace accreditation must follow the government guidelines for validation and submission.